-A second father has been slapped with a no trespass order by Bow High School for wearing a pink armband on behalf of girls-only sports — and not just for a few days, but for the rest of this year.
+A second father has been slapped with a no trespass order by Bow High School for wearing a pink armband on behalf of girls-only sports — and not just for a few days, but for the rest of this season.

 “You are prohibited from attending any Bow School District athletic or extra-curricular event, on or off school grounds,” the order reads.
 “This NO TRESPASS order will remain in effect for the remainder of the fall sports season.
 If you are found on District property in violation of this order you will be arrested and prosecuted for Criminal Trespass under New Hampshire law.”